Jonathan Rowe (politician)

-Jonathan Rowe (born January 16, 1998) is a Canadian politician serving as the Member of Parliament for Terra Nova—The Peninsulas since 2025.
+Jonathan Rowe (born January 16, 1998) is a Canadian politician serving as the Member of Parliament for The Eastern Peninsulas since 2025.
 He is a member of the Conservative Party of Canada.

 Federal politics

 Rowe's Liberal competitor, Anthony Germain, initially won his seat by one of the smallest margins in the entire election, winning by just 12 votes.
 Due to the margin of victory being less than 1/1000 of the total votes cast, an automatic recount was triggered for the riding.
 On May 9, 2025, it was announced that a recount would take place in Marystown on May 12.
 On May 23, 2025, Rowe was declared the winner, having won by 12 votes.